A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Simulation Experiment: BHM-PINN

-\item {\bf Simulated Process ($u(s,t)$):} The simulated process at each spatial and temporal coordinate is then given as the sum of the mean, latent dynamic process, and discrepancy: $u(s,t) := \bm{x}(s,t)^{\top} \bm{\beta} + \tilde{u}(s,t) + \nu(s,t)$. \item {\bf Simulated Observations ($z(s,t)$):} We assumed that 50\% of the space coordinates are missing (sampled at random spatially and fixed across all time points - which is generally a realistic scenario for simulating environmental processes compared to data being missing completely at random in space and time).
-We then added mean zero independent, identically distributed Gaussian measurement error to the process values, $u(s,t)$ for the randomly selected spatial and temporal coordinates with measurement error variance $\sigma^2_d = 0.2^2$, to get observations $z(s,t)$. \end{enumerate}
+\item {\bf Simulated Process ($u(s,t)$):} The simulated process at each spatial and temporal coordinate is then given as the sum of the mean, latent dynamic process, and discrepancy: $u(s,t) := \bm{x}(s,t)^{\top} \bm{\beta} + {v}(s,t) + \delta(s,t)$.
+This is shown in the fourth panel of Figure \ref{data_breakdown}.

-Figure \ref{data_breakdown} shows the simulated space-time fields of the true process, latent dynamic process, mean, and discrepancy fields with the simulated data and data with missing observations given in Figure \ref{data_plot}.

-We consider the following BHM to fit these simulated data.
-First, the data and process models are given by: